PhilippPelz/PhilippPelz.github.io/_pages/about.md

 I did my undergraduate in Physics and Computer Science at [Technische Universität München](https://www.tum.de/).
 During my undergrad I worked as a software engineer at [Interasco GmbH](https://www.interasco.de/en), developing enterprise software for intellectual property management.
-For my third year project in Physics I worked with Dr. Thorsten Weber at the [Ultrafast X-Ray Science Laboratory](http://ultrafast.lbl.gov/) in Berkeley, where I designed and built a 3D momentum spectrometer.
+For my third year project in Physics I worked with Dr. Thorsten Weber at the [Ultrafast X-Ray Science Laboratory](http://ultrafast.lbl.gov/) in Berkeley, where I designed and built a 3D momentum spectrometer for [coulomb-explosion imaging of small molecules](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.89.013403).
 My third year project in Computer Science involved numerical optimization of scan positions in ptychography.

 Prior to my studies I worked as a backend software engineer at [Swinton Insurance](https://www.swinton.co.uk/) in Manchester.